 Christ.
 We pay our tributes to all those who were faithful and committed until

 In 1941 Dr. Duncan left the hospital on being conscripted to the Army Medical Corps during the Second World War.
 Unfortunately was unable to return to serve the people he loved and in the year 1984 God called Him home.
-For seven years from 1941the hospital remained closed, due to lack of medical personnel.
+For seven years from 1941, the hospital was remained closed, due to lack of medical personnel.
 But in 1947 a new chapter opened with the arrival of an Irish couple: Dr. Trevor Strong and his wife Dr. Patricia Strong.
 The hospital soon regained momentum, its services diversified and infrastructure expanded.

 They were closely followed by the arrival of Dr. Keith and Mrs. Marion Sanders.
 Dr. Sanders became widely acknowledged for his novel management of tetanus and gained much acclaim in the medical world.
 Drs.
 Matthew and Joanna Peacock from UK also made valuable contributions during their services from 1964 to 1974.